Jordan Anderson Racing: Car No. 31 history

 On November 3, 2021, it was confirmed that Myatt Snider would move from the No. 2 Richard Childress Racing car to the No. 31 in a full-time role in the 2022 NASCAR Xfinity Series.
-The cars will continue to be built by RCR and the engines supplied by ECR Engines.
+The cars would continue to be built by RCR and the engines supplied by ECR Engines.
 TaxSlayer was announced as the sponsor.
 During the 2022 season, Snider finished second at Portland.
 At Martinsville, Snider collided with Austin Hill during the closing laps.
 Following the race, Hill punched Snider in the face on pit road.